brianr747/SFC_models/README.rst

 by Wynne Godley and Marc Lavoie.
 Since the ultimate objective is to generate the equations algorithmically, these models are only used for comparative purposes.

-The previously mentioned GitHub package by "kennt" consists of well-documented solutions of those models.
+The previously mentioned GitHub package by "kennt" consists of well-documented solutions of those models in IPython notebooks.

 Solution Method
 ---------------